logikal/lslock/README.md

 ```
 #> lslock_test -h
-Usage: lslock_test <arguments>
+sage: lslock_test <arguments>

 Optional Arguments:
-    -d, --directory <path>           the directory to create locks in, will be created if it does not exist
+    -d, --directory <path>           the directory to create locks in, will be created if it does not exist (default: /tmp/lslock-test)
-    -n, --numlocks <integer>         number of locks to create
+    -n, --numlocks <integer>         number of locks to create (default: 10)
-    -s, --seconds <integer>          number of seconds to hold locks for
+    -s, --seconds <integer>          number of seconds to hold locks for (default: 30)
 ```

 ### `lslock`